rishik18/3D_task_guidance_and_scene_representation/README.md

 ## Acknowledgements
 Thank you to Dr. Nikhil Krishnaswamy and CSU’s SIGNAL Lab for the data supporting this solution.
 ***
+# This repo is a fork of https://github.com/haofanwang/CLIFF.
+It aims to add realtime SMPL fitting using CLIFF and Kinect pose data, and serve as a task guidance toolkit.
+The contents of the README below this section have been borrowed from the CLIFF repo to aid installation and setup.

 # CLIFF [ECCV 2022 Oral]